Hawaii Early Childhood State Plan

 Hawai’i Early Childhood State Plan, 2019-2024

-Click on here to view, print, and download the Commitment by Governor and State Department Heads.
+*Click here to view, print, and download the Signing of New Hawaii Early Childhood State Plan documents.*

 The Plan is an overarching framework that will help coordinate efforts of the State, counties, and community by setting shared priorities and driving the need to collaborate and leverage resources to improve the lives of our keiki and their families.
 It is the community’s plan.